-From 2018 (data for 2018 onwards), as a data source is used the Statement of cash revenue and expense, defined in Annex No. 1 to Decree No. 272/2017 Coll., on the implementation of certain provisions of the law on the selected data collection for monitoring and management of public finances (Act No. 25/2017 Coll., as amended by Act No. 183/2017 Coll.).
+From 2018 (data for 2018 onwards), as a data source is used the Statement of cash revenue and expense, defined in Annex 1 to the Decree No. 272/2017 Coll., on the implementation of certain provisions of the law on the selected data collection for monitoring and management of public finances (Act No. 25/2017 Coll., as amended).
+A description of each revenue and expense item is found in the guideline of the Ministry of Finance (only in Czech).
 The data for previous years were not reported by the public universities in the required structure and periodicity.